FindMySchool LogoFindMySchool

 This is a state school with no tuition fees.

-Local demand indicators in the supplied admissions results show oversubscription for the primary entry route in the most recent recorded year, with 11 applications for 5 offers, a ratio of 2.2 applications per place.
-This is a small numerical base, so treat it as a signal rather than a prediction.
+Local demand can fluctuate sharply in small schools, so treat any single admissions year as a signal rather than a prediction.
 In small schools, a handful of families moving into or out of the area can shift the picture quickly.

 A practical tip if you are relocating is to use FindMySchoolMap Search to understand travel time and practical routes, then validate eligibility through Wiltshire’s published oversubscription criteria for the relevant year.